 Busy Doesn’t Equal Important

 To be fair, there are a lot of people out there trying to sell us things to help us keep busy, so it serves them to encourage us to feel we have to be.
 However, despite what society, the media and many advertisers would have us believe we do not have to be busy to justify our existence.
 There’s no requirement to be doing something productive all the time, nor should we feel we have to account for every minute of our day.
+It is perfectly okay to allow yourself to take time out.

 Why We Need To Take Time Out